 2. Lexar 633x V30 UHS-I

-- Performance that is both high-speed and Class 10 leverages UHS-I technology, which can either be U1 or U3, depending on the capacity, is used for a reading…
+- Performance that is both high-speed and Class 10 leverages UHS-I technology, which can either be U1 or U3, depending on the capacity, and is used for a reading…

 - Take pictures of exceptional quality and record video in 1080p full-HD, 3D, and 4K resolutions.